decentralists/DAO/README.md

 ## TODO

-- [ ] Mission -- what are we here for
+- [?]
+Mission -- what are we here for
-- [ ] Plan -- high level plan with sequence
+- [?]
+Plan -- high level plan with sequence
 - [ ] Bylaws -- the structure of checks and balances
 - [ ] HowItWorks -- some main descriptive document that guides users
-- [ ] Initial Categories of Cosmos Hub work -- split atom2.0, but also other needed improvements
+- [ ] Initial Categories -- ... of Cosmos Hub work; split atom2.0, but also other needed improvements
 - [ ] About -- how we came to be
 - [ ] CodeOfConduct -- applies everywhere on-chain and off-chain
 - [ ] Members and Partners -- member individuals and partner organizations